 - You must be a U.S. citizen or permanent resident.

-- You must complete your financial aid file.
+- You must have a complete financial aid file.

-- You must apply no later than the final semester deadlines for processing loans, approximately 3 to 4 weeks before the end of the fall, spring or summer semester.
+- You must apply by all deadlines approximately 3-4 weeks before the end of the fall, spring or summer semester.
 Check Deadlines for specific dates.

-- You must be enrolled as at least a half time student, with 6 or more degree applicable units, per semester of the loan period.
+- You must be enrolled in 6 or more units, per semester (half time).

 Below is a historic list of lenders from whom our students have borrowed over the past four years.
 This list is not meant to be an endorsement of any lender and is not a preferred lender list.

-We recommend contacting lenders directly regarding any alternative loan products they may offer.
+We recommend contacting lenders directly regarding the alternative loan products they offer.

 - Prior to processing an alternative loan at SBCC, you must file the FAFSA and complete your financial aid file.
-For Fall 2017, complete the 2017-2018 FAFSA electronically at www.fafsa.gov SBCC’s Federal School Code for FAFSA is 001285.
+SBCC’s Federal School Code for FAFSA is 001285.

-- Next, select the lender you want to use and review their requirements and terms.
+- Select the alternative lender you want to use and review their requirements and terms.
 Please be aware that you may need a co-signer.

 - You can apply on-line or by mail.
-Either go to the lender’s website and complete their application on-line, or request the alternative loan paperwork be sent to you.
-Complete the paperwork and return it to the lender.
+Go to the lender’s website and complete their application on-line.

-- Be sure to list Santa Barbara City College as the school you are attending so the lender will know where to send the loan certification request.
-SBCC’s Federal School Code for FAFSA is 001285.
+- Be sure to list Santa Barbara City College as the school you are attending.
+SBCC’s School Code is 001285.

 - You have to tell the lender how much you want to borrow.
 Please refer to “How much can I borrow?” below to help you decide on a loan amount.